Grace Muliisa: Career

-She then transferred to Stanbic Bank Uganda working as the Head of Business Banking at the bank for one year.
+She then transferred to Stanbic Bank Uganda working as the head of Business Banking at the bank for one year.
 In July 2020 she became the head of both personal and business banking at the institution.
 In August 2021, she left Stanbic Bank and was hired as CEO of Ecobank Uganda.

 Other considerations

 At Ecobank Uganda she replaced Annette Kihuguru, an executive director at the bank, who had been acting as the managing director since July 2020.
 Kihuguru retired after a 30-year career in banking.
 Muliisa's appointment was subject to the approval of the Bank of Uganda, the central bank and national banking regulator.
-As of October 2022, Grace Muliisa is the substantive managing director and CEO of Ecobank Uganda.
+As of October 2022, Muliisa is the substantive managing director and CEO of Ecobank Uganda.